murtaza52/almonds/README.md

 # status<a id="sec-3" name="sec-3"></a>

 *almonds* is a very young tool and you will encounter bugs.
-It currently only provides for the CRUD of a few EC2 resources, but has plans to support all EC2 resources in next few months.
+It currently only provides for the CRUD of a few EC2 resources, but has plans to support all EC2 resources.
 It can be also extended to include resources from providers other than EC2, if there is sufficient interest.
 PR's / suggestions / criticisms are all very much welcome :)

 It can be used as a library in your clojure or JVM project.
 In near future you would also be able to run it from the command line with json as input.
-However the json will be plain vanilla json and no DSL will be added.
 The json can be generated using your preferred language.

 # usage<a id="sec-4" name="sec-4"></a>